Sylius/ShopApiPlugin/doc/Cookbook.md

 The Shop Api Plugin is a plugin for the Sylius E-Commerce Platform which provides an easy integration for exposing the Sylius functionality to the end customer.
 One use-case would be if you want to run your shop without a frontend and maybe want to display the products and handle the cart flow in a mobile app.
 With this Plugin you just need to send simple Rest Requests to interact with Sylius.

 ## Shop Api vs. Admin Api
-In the default implementation of the Sylius Solution, there is already an AApi implemented that provides a lot of features (which is called the Admin Api).
+In the default implementation of the Sylius Solution, there is already an api implemented that provides a lot of features (which is called the Admin Api).
 The Admin Api is more geared towards integrating other closed systems like a warehouse management system or similar.
-The reason behind that is that for the Api you need to have to [exchange tokens to authenticate](https://docs.sylius.com/en/latest/cookbook/api/api.html) a new client for usage (which is based on oauth).
-In the Shop Api everyone can log into Sylius who has an account, no token exchange necessary.
+The reason behind that is that for the Admin Api you need to have to [exchange tokens to authenticate](https://docs.sylius.com/en/latest/cookbook/api/api.html) a new client for usage (which is based on oauth).
+On the other side in the Shop Api everyone can log into Sylius who has an account, no token exchange necessary.
 The Shop Api uses the [JWT](https://github.com/lexik/LexikJWTAuthenticationBundle) to authenticate its users.

 ## How does the Shop Api work
 <img src="Workflow.png" alt="Apis Workflow" />
-The general approach that Shop Api takes is that every request is validated by the `CommandProvider` and then converted into a command by this class.
-Then the command is either handled directly in the `Controller` and passed to the `ViewRepository` which returns a view or by a `MessageHandler`.
+The general approach that Shop Api takes is that every request, validates it and turns it into a command with the `CommandProvider`.
+Then this command is either handled directly in the `Controller` (in case of a get route for example) and passed to the `ViewRepository` which returns a view.
+For requests that should change the system's state the command is dispatched and taken care of by one of the `MessageHandler`s.

 ### The Components
-* **Request**: ShopApi has its own request object.
+* **Request**: The Shop Api has its own request object.
 This object should abstract away the HTTP Request to a more general request type.
 Furthermore, it also acts as an object that can be validated as all validation rules are defined for the request objects only (commands are not validated)
 * **Command**: The command class is an implementation agnostic class that holds the relevant data for handling the command.
 * **Handler**: The handler is the class that defines the logic of what happens when a certain command is called.
 Here we have the business logic.
 * **ViewFactory**: The view factories are responsible for converting the entities into views.